ABeldjoudi/ABeldjoudi.github.io/README.md

 - Create and organize group walks in your neighborhood
 - Set walk conditions (age groups, gender preferences, pace)
 - Automatic participant notifications and reminders
+- Create your private walking group
+- Have your walk shared only with your walking group members

 ### 🔍 Walk Discovery
 - Find walks near you based on your location